-A fatal car accident in Marietta can be devastating.
+A fatal car accident in Georgia can be devastating.
 Families of those killed in motor vehicle crashes are often left in deep emotional turmoil, wondering if the crash could have been prevented.
 Many also find themselves struggling financially after the crash.

 It turns out that, compared to many other states, Georgia had a high number of such fatal accidents in 2016.
 Over 1,500 people were killed in the state last year because of motor vehicle crashes, making it the state with the fourth highest number of fatalities.
 The state with the highest number was Texas, which saw 3,751 traffic deaths.
 More than 150 people have reportedly been killed in car accidents in Georgia so far in 2017.